HomeGlossary › Green Plum

 Extraction & Chemistry

 Extraction method: Fantasy note — no commercial green plum essential oil or absolute exists for perfumery.
-The note is recreated using tart, fruity synthetic accords.
+The note is reconstructed using synthetic esters, lactones, and stone-fruit aldehydes.
+Closely allied notes (osmanthus absolute, plum reconstructions for tobacco accords) sometimes contribute supporting material.

 Molecular FormulaComplex mixture; key odorants: benzaldehyde (C₇H₆O), gamma-decalactone (C₁₀H₁₈O₂)